fnproject/docs/fn/develop/running-fn-client-windows.md

     8. **Click** the **New** button.
     9. Enter in your directory name `c:\fn`.
     10. **Click** the **OK** button.
-    11. Click **OK** in three successive dialog boxes, and the the System dialog box closes.
+    11. Click **OK** in three successive dialog boxes, and the System dialog box closes.

 Now when you open a Windows **Command Prompt**, the Fn client should be in the path.